 Fiberglass filters are made of 15 to 60 μm glass fibers with a high porosity.
 They are used in residential heating and air conditioning systems to protect the system from debris that could damage components.
 Manufacturers recommend changing these filters once a month during normal use seasons.
 Oven filters can also be made of cotton, polyester, and other synthetic fibers, as well as carbon filters that use charcoal to improve air quality.

-Fiberglass filters are often referred to as “disposable” or “disposable” filters because they are only designed to last about 30 days before they need to be discarded and replaced.
+Fiberglass filters provide near maximum airflow but filter out only the largest particles, earning them the nickname “rock catchers” in the industry.
+They are referred to as “disposable” or “disposable” filters because they need to be discarded and replaced after about 30 days.
 Cotton filters have higher ratings and their fibers can self-charge to remove the smallest particles from the air.
-That's why it's important to regularly change air filters to keep the system running at peak efficiency.
-With a MERV rating of 1 to 4, fiberglass air filters can generally remove larger particles from the air, perhaps some pet hairs, dust rabbits, and animators.
+Fiberglass air filters have a MERV rating of 1 to 4 and can generally remove larger particles from the air, such as pet hairs, dust rabbits, and animators.